Family Travel Tips for Road Trips With Kids

 Also, keep in mind, the more salty snacks the kids eat, the more they will drink, and the more potty stops they will need.

 Even if a potty stop isn’t needed, make sure you take breaks every few hours.
 It is good for the whole family to get out, run around, and stretch.
 Check out the site Roadtrippers to plan your route and stops.
-Enter your starting location and ending location and you will get attractions, accommodations, entertainment, history, and food along your route.
+After entering your starting location and ending location you will get attractions, accommodations, entertainment, history, and food along your route.

 Make sure you have plenty of wet wipes, disposable bags, paper towels, and hand sanitizer.
 You never know what might happen on a road trip with the kids.

 Be prepared for car emergencies.
-We got a flat tire in Arkansas and AAA came to the rescue.
+When driving through Arkansas, we got a flat tire.
+Thanksfully, AAA came to the rescue.

 For instance, allow the kids to participate in the trip planning while showing them on a map where you are or will be going.
 Encourage your kids to make a scrapbook collecting mementos and writing/drawing journal entries.
 You can have discussions about the geography, history, and biology of the places you see.
-Encourage older kids to use math to figure out distance, time, rate, and more.
+With older kids, you can use math to figure out distance, time, rate, and more.
 In education, there is nothing better than real world experience!

 Depending on the length of your road trip with you may be able to borrow free music, audiobooks, and movies from your local library.
 Before one of our big road trips I bought a bunch of kids DVDs on Craigslist.
 Don’t forget about Redbox.
 Most bigger towns have a Redbox.
 You can cheaply watch movies and easily return the movies to any Redbox location.